hugoslv/wolverino/README.md

 ### Assembled unit
 Combining the instructions found in this section with the assembly instructions for the 3D printed parts, the final result should be similar to the one shown in the pictures bellow.

 Note that we used the two [Arduino holding clips](https://github.com/hugoslv/wolverino/blob/master/3d%20models/ClipArduinoBit.scad) to glue the Arduino Nano board inside the box.
 In this case we also placed the battery inside the box, leading to a more user-friendly unit.
-Furthermore, the FSR sensor was attached to the bottom of the box with Blu tack.
+Furthermore, the FSR sensor was attached to the bottom of the box with blu tack.

 <img src="https://github.com/hugoslv/wolverino/blob/master/photos/WolverinoMMG-1.JPG">